List of tallest buildings in Indianapolis: Cityscape

+Map of tallest buildings

+The map below show the location of buildings taller than 200 ft (61 m) in Downtown Indianapolis, where the majority of such buildings in the city are.
+Each marker is numbered by the building's height rank, and colored by the decade of its completion.
+Two buildings taller than 200 ft (61 m) are located outside of the map: CityView on Meridian and 8888 Keystone Crossing.

 Tallest buildings

 This list ranks completed buildings in Indianapolis that stand at least 200 ft tall based on standard height measurements.
 This includes spires and architectural details but does not include antenna masts.
 The "Year" column indicates the year in which a building was completed.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.